davidepatti/ultraviolet/README.md

 - UVNode behaviour: opening/closing the channels, choosing peers etc, can be probabilistically characterized when initializing the UVNode instance.
-- Identity: abstracted to coincide with pubkey,.e.g., no need of having IP/tor addresses, since all network communication is done by method calls between synchronized threads.
+- Identity: abstracted to coincide with pubkey,.e.g., no need of having IP/tor addresses, since all network communication is done by method calls between synchronized threads that implement the exchange of BOLT protocol messages.
 Notice that pubkey should be derived from a root private key, not required, since trust is not an issue in UV,i.e., Nothing is “signed”.
-- Inside each UVNode other channel as seend throught the LNode or P2PNode intefaces
+- Inside each UVNode other nodes as seen throught the "lens" of LNode or P2PNode intefaces, that expose the services that would have been seen in a real scenario.
+For example, I can see the balance of my channel's peer, but not its balance for other channels etc...
 -
 ## UVChannel
 Single object instance, one per existing channel, accessed from both initiator and peer UVNode threads using synchronized method calls.
 - The initiator UVNode creates an instance of a new UVChannel object and call a method of a peer.
 If criteria and requirement are matched (e.g. sufficient liquidity) the channel reference is stored at each UVNode.
-- TBD: do we need the concept of “connected” as direct peers, i.e., having a connection before having a channel in common?

 ## Topology
-- Choose how to manage the topology creation: is gossip announcement required?
-- Depends on the level of dynamicity we want to model, examples:
-- using from a static channel allocation (pre-simulation)
-- starting from the static scenario above, but allowing subsequent opening/closing charaterized with some probabilistic criteria
-- CURRENT IDEA: some kind of static approach is required, transient development of a growing network beginning with no nodes is not part of the focus for UV -> we model a topology that has some “stability” and remain quite structurally similar, even if we can introduce some variability, UVNode failures etc.
-- Some topology configuration file is needed e.g.: I’m UVNode X I want to move some sats to Y
-- The topology seen and managed via UVNetworkManager is referred to the channel graph, not the underlying peer-to-peer network manage the graph structure locally or globally?

 # UVNetworkManager
-A global class thread that:
-- represents a vision of the network, abstracting all the info and services that are achieved by broadcasting requests or collecting info via apis, explorer sites like amboss etc… listen to events:
-  I’m UVNode X find me a peer with these features etc… I’m UVNode X I want to open/close a channel to Y
+Represents a vision of the network, abstracting all the info and services that are achieved by broadcasting requests or collecting info via APIs, explorer sites like Amboss, 1ML etc. Example: I’m UVNode X find me a peer with these features
-- Bootstrap the network: creates nodes with id and onchain funds, according to some distribution probabilities
-- assign a “behavior” to each UVNode and run the associated thread: then each UVNode will invoke methods like “findPeer()”
-- starts the thread of running nodes
-- starts a separate UVNetworkManager.UVMServer thread to accept commands via socket (when not used as a library)

-An simple UVDashboard to interact with UVNetworkManager.UVMServer is provided, but different client implementations are possible (e.g. GUI)
+An simple UVDashboard to interact with UVNetworkManager is provided, but different client implementations are possible (e.g. GUI)

 # Timechain
 This component consistis of that thread modeling a running blockchain, just to model the timing.
 Notice that no actual time is used, but only block-related such as current block number is required to the other components.
 Indeed, all the events in the Lightning Network are not related to some real-work time, but to the sequence of block.
 This include channel opening confirmation, routing HTLC deadline used in routing etc...
+By the decoupling the "real" (e.g.10 minutes) time from the one used in simulation, a large sequence of events can be simulated using a virtual "blocktime"